dpaniukov/dpaniukov.github.io/_posts/2016-07-14-three-level-analysis-with-fsl-and-ants-2.md

 template_brain = fsl.Info.standard_image('MNI152_T1_2mm_brain.nii.gz')
 {% endhighlight %}

 Then, we will also need a working directory, where we can put all temporary files, created by nipype.
-This directory should be specific for each analysis (alternatively, you can change a name of a workflow for each analysis), and may be deleted as soon as the analysis is finished.
+This directory should be specific for each analysis (alternatively, you can change the name of a workflow for each analysis), and may be deleted as soon as the analysis is finished.
 Besides, if your analyses use the same working directory and the node names overlap, most probably they will not run properly.
 {% highlight python %}
 work_dir="<path_to_directory>"
 try: